Act Against Slavery: Synopsis

 John Graves Simcoe, Lieutenant Governor of the colony, had been a supporter of abolition before coming to Upper Canada; as a British Member of Parliament, he had described slavery as an offence against Christianity.
 By 1792 the slave population in Upper Canada was not large.
 However, when compared with the number of free settlers, the number was not insignificant.
-In York (the present-day city of Toronto) there were 15 African-Canadians living, while in Quebec some 1000 slaves could be found.
+In York (the present-day city of Toronto) there were 15 African-Canadians living, while in Quebec some 1,000 slaves could be found.
 Furthermore, by the time the Act Against Slavery would be ratified, the number of slaves residing in Upper Canada had been significantly increased by the arrival of Loyalist refugees from the south who brought with them servants and slaves.

 At the inaugural meeting of the Executive Council of Upper Canada in March 1793, Simcoe heard from a witness the story of Chloe Cooley, a female slave who had been violently removed from Canada for sale in the United States.
 Simcoe's desire to abolish slavery in Upper Canada was resisted by members of the Legislative Assembly who owned slaves, and therefore the resulting act was a compromise.
 The bulk of the text is due to John White, the Attorney General of the day.
 Of the 16 members of the assembly, at least six owned slaves.

 The law, titled An Act to Prevent the further Introduction of Slaves and to limit the Term of Contracts for Servitude within this Province, stated that while all slaves in the province would remain enslaved until death, no new slaves could be brought into Upper Canada, and children born to female slaves after passage of the act would be freed at the age of 25.

 This law made Upper Canada "the first jurisdiction in the British Empire to pass a law freeing slaves".
-The Act remained in force until 1833 when the British Parliament's Slavery Abolition Act abolished slavery in most parts of the British Empire.
+The act remained in force until the British Parliament's Slavery Abolition Act 1833 abolished slavery in most parts of the British Empire.